 BUT in saying that, safety levels depends on where you go and the political situation.
 Due to the conflict, tensions can rise drastically in some areas (particularly around the Gaza Strip and some parts of the West Bank).

-I would suggest sticking to the main cities and tourist areas, and if you want to visit somewhere off the beaten track then consider going with a group.
+I would suggest sticking to the main cities and tourist areas, and if you want to visit somewhere off the beaten track then consider going with a group tour like the ones that Abraham Tours offers.

 Rocket attacks happen reasonably often, but generally these don’t affect tourist areas